 H11 vs H16

 The H11 and H16 are physically interchangeable bulb types that share the same base and socket design.
 Both bulbs fit the same housing, making them direct substitutes in most applications.
-The H11 is found in many vehicles, commonly in the various positions position, while the H16 appears in many vehicles, typically used for various positions.
+The H11 is found in 1,323 vehicles, commonly in the Fog Light and Low Beam position, while the H16 appears in 142 vehicles, typically used for Fog Light.
 Although they fit the same socket, there may be minor differences in wattage or light output between the two.
 Below we break down the specifications, compatible vehicles, and practical swap guidance to help you choose the right bulb.

 Vehicles Using H11